Sajanjames12/odin-recipes1/README.md

 # odin-recipes1
-Repository created as part od Odin learning project
+Repository created as part of Odin learning project